Theory-of-Everything/nii-nvim/doc/helpdoc.md

  - MinimalDark
  - Custom (Boilerplate code)

- To define a separate text editor theme and lualine theme, you can use the following:
+ To define a separate text editor theme and lualine theme, you can use the following in the `init.lua` file:
  ```lua
 scheme.load_scheme('Nord')
 scheme.load_lualine_scheme('minimaldark')